davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 {% endhighlight %}

-With this, I now had removed two of the biggest practical hurdles to modeling different retirement savings strategies.
+With this, we've removed two of the biggest hurdles to modeling different retirement savings strategies.

 ### Simplifications

+These improvements notwithstanding, there are still a *lot* of complicating factors to our model.

 Given all the complications, my goal was to be able to run simulations of retirement saving that were _close enough_.
 I wanted to get the